microsoft/msphpsql/README.md

     }
     ?>

-### Step 8: Run your sample app
+### Step 7: Run your sample app

-Go to your browser and type in http://localhost/testsql.php You should be able to connect to your SQL Server/Azure SQL Database.
+Go to your browser and type in http://localhost/testsql.php (http://localhost:8080/testsql.php on Mac) You should be able to connect to your SQL Server/Azure SQL Database.

 The drivers are distributed as shared binary extensions for PHP.
 They are available in thread safe (*_ts.so) and-non thread safe (*_nts.so) versions.
 The source code for the drivers is also available, and you can choose whether to compile them as thread safe or non-thread safe versions.
 The thread safety configuration of your web server will determine which version you need.